andrmuel/gr-dab/README.md

 #### ZMQ source:

 To allow starting and stopping grdab without having to reinitialize the Software Defined Radio, you can start apps/sdr-zmq-daemon in the background.
-If you then start grdab with `grdab -z`, it will start much faster.
+If you then start grdab with `grdab -z`, it will start much faster, and you can have multiple instances of grdab running at the same time.